encoredev/encore/CONTRIBUTING.md

 **ENCORE_RUNTIME_PATH**

 This must be set to the location of the `encore.dev` runtime package.
-It's located in encore's GitHub repository in the `runtime` directory:
+It's located in this Git repository in the `runtime` directory:

 ```bash
 export ENCORE_RUNTIME_PATH=/path/to/encore/runtime